ThroneofGM/Backend_Capstone/Readme.txt

 pardon the inconvenience, as I used python -m venv to create the virtual env which does not create the pipfile.

 The database is local so change in settings.py according to your local database settings.
+In models.py file, the field names may be different .
+Do adjust to match your local database.
 After that run the following commands: python manage.py makemigrations python manage.py migrate